Do Go On - 425 - The WWI Christmas Truce

 It's dumb.

-So there's that, that thousand people packed in.
+So there's thousands of people packed in.

-There was no food or water, but despite the back conditions,
+There was no food or water,

 no one died aboard the ships.

-All 200,000 people who had made the perilous journey
+All 200,000 people who had made the perilous journey to South Korea,

-to South Korea, half refugees, half troops,
+half refugees, half troops,

 all reached land alive.